griquelme/tidyms/docs/fileio.rst

       'snr': 385.44, 'mz': None, 'mz_std': None}]

-A detailed description of the algorithm used for peak picking can be found :doc:`here <peak-picking>`.
+A detailed description of the algorithm used for peak picking can be found :ref:`here <peak-picking>`.
 These methods are also used to create a data matrix from a dataset.
-See :doc:`here <processing-datasets>` a tutorial on how to work with complete datasets to extract a data matrix.
+See :ref:`here <processing-datasets>` a tutorial on how to work with complete datasets to extract a data matrix.